Friends of the Dog

 However, that is not necessarily true either!
 If you breed that same purebred Lab to a Poodle, everything changes.
 This is due to “heterozygosity” – meaning a mixture of genetic material.
 In this case, the genes are not going to “mix” the same in each puppy.
 So, you may get a puppy that looks like a purebred lab, one that looks pure Poodle, one that looks like curly Lab, or a stouter-built Poodle.

 Some may have the Lab coat and some the Poodle.
-And colors could be a wide range.
+And colours could be a wide range.
 But, there was only one father of the bunch.

 If your female and original mate were both purebreds you planned on registering with the American Kennel Club (AKC), they require a DNA test to prove the parents of the puppies.
 Interestingly, some breeders do this on purpose, having multiple fathers in one litter.
 All the puppies can be registered, as long as the correct father can be identified via DNA for each puppy.